-- Funding from grants and programs funded by the state outside of the MFP increased from the previous year and in turn caused an increase in instructional services spending. - ➤ Net funding for educational programs received from the state through the MFP program decreased by approximately \$0.4 in the 21-22 year due to a decrease in student count.
+- ➢ Funding from grants and programs funded by the state outside of the MFP increased from the previous year and in turn caused an increase in instructional services spending. - Net funding for educational programs received from the state through the MFP program increased by approximately \$0.1 in the 22-23 year due to an increase in student count.